Topics Map > Critical Thinking

 - Create an example memo on the subject to share with students.

-- Create a Google Docs template that you will give to students to use in class.
+- Create a Google Docs template you will give students to use in class.

 - Provide written directions to be shared during class.

-- At each table, have students assign someone at each table to be a scribe and add the students' names at the top of the document.
+- At each table, have students assign someone to be a scribe and add the students' names at the top of the document.

-- At their tables, have students work in groups of 3-4 to complete the activity.
+- At their tables, have students complete the activity in groups of 3-4.

 - Have students access and make a copy of the Google Doc and put their names at the top of the document.